-In one case, there is the mother who has lost her son to an overdose after a sports injury left him addicted to painkillers.
-In another, the parents of a 30-year-old addict who reluctantly agrees to rehabilitation.
-Another example is that of an ex-user turned rehabilitator, racked with guilt at putting his baby son in danger during drug deals gone awry.
-The programme also introduces a former drug dealer who has since devoted to helping the addict community on the streets.
+In one case, there is the mother who lost her son to an overdose after a sports injury led to an addiction to painkillers.
+In another, we see the parents of a 30-year-old living with addiction, who reluctantly agrees to rehabilitation.
+Another example is that of an ex-user turned rehabilitator, racked with guilt at putting his son in danger during drug deals gone awry.
+The programme also introduces a former drug dealer who has since devoted himself to helping the addict community on the streets.

 Another thread follows the former Purdue Pharma sales representative who, in hindsight, realises the devastation he was complicit in.